 The truth is that a real professional takes hundreds, if not thousands of hours studying their craft and perfecting their techniques.
 In the many photography forums I belong to online, I have seen plenty of debates about what makes a pro.
 THIS ARTICLE from Digital Photography School does a great job breaking it down.

 But I digress.
 My point here is simple.
 If you want to look like a pro, you don’t need to rely on a watermark.
 You DO need to work hard on honing your skill so that your work stands on its own.
 Here’s a perfect example.
 Which do you consider a pro photo?
 Does watermarking photographs make a difference?
 Which photographer would you choose to hire?

 If you are still shooting with your DSLR or Mirrorless on the Auto mode, then now is the perfect time to start shooting in manual.
 I cover the basics in Your Ultimate Guide to Shooting in Manual Mode.

 If you’ve mastered manual mode, but haven’t begun processing your photos after the shoot, now is the time!
 You can peek at what a difference editing can make in The Power of Editing – Taking A Photo from Average to Astounding!

 It only makes sense then that slapping a big ole watermark across the center of your masterpiece will take away from the viewing experience.
-If you are looking to identify your photo for framing and sale, you can choose to sign and date your photo along an edge.
-Even better if you sign it on the matte or a thin border surrounding the image.
+If you are looking to identify your photo for framing and sale, you can choose to sign and date your photo along an edge, preferably on the matte or on a thin border surrounding the image.
 In addition to identifying your work, a signature will increase its value when sold.

 So, after all of those pros and cons, you can see that there’s not a simple answer.
 Again – you’ll find arguments for both sides.